NiklasTi/Extended-Evolutionary-Isolation-Forest/README.md

  Parameters that can be easily adjusted in tester.py are iterations and threshold for anomaly scores.
  The further parameters can be adjusted in EEIF.py and extended_iForest.py

- The results will be saved as a .csv in the results folder.
+ The results will be saved as a .csv in the results folder together with a seperate .csv file for the scores.

  Code for the WTG experiments are not provided in this reposititory.